infor-design/ids-animation/README.md

 # Infor Animations

-A small library (starting with the first one) of complex animations that can be used in Infor applications.
+A small library (starting with one) of complex animations that can be used in Infor applications.
 The animations are built using [Adobe After Effects](https://www.adobe.com/products/aftereffects/).
-They require a special JS player component to run and a file that is loaded in it.
-We recommend using the `lottie` file and the [lottie player](https://github.com/dotlottie/player-component/tree/master/packages/player-component)
+They require a special JS player component to run and a file that is loaded in it with the animations.
+We recommend using the `lottie` file format and the [lottie player](https://github.com/dotlottie/player-component/tree/master/packages/player-component) plugin.

 ## List of animations

 - `logo-animation (320px)` Shows the Infor logo and animates.
-This animation would be shown directly after logging in to add a great visual effect.
-Use it like a splash screen and centered in the page.
+This animation would be shown directly after logging in to add a visual effect.
+Use it on something like a splash screen and centered in the page.

 ## Running the examples in this repo

-Clone the Repo and cd into the cloned folder then start up any web server that can serve the folder as the files must be served from a URL for the example to work.
+Clone the Repo and `cd` into the cloned folder then start up any web server that can serve the folder as the files must be served from a URL for the example to work.

 Example: